Untold Innovation: A few minutes with Wendy Lea

 UC: Where does your personal and/or organizational innovation story begin?

 First, we needed to spread awareness and attract startups with our marketing initiative, StartUp Cincy.
 Then, within Cintrifuse, we built the system and workflow.
 This programmatic system was designed to deliver value to members of our startup community over the life cycle of their business.
 Now, Cintrifuse encourages startups to pace themselves and get smart.
-Whether through bootstrapping efforts or other investments, startups have to obtain funding.
+Whether through bootstrapping efforts or other investments, startups have to obtain funding and more than likely have to look into outsourcing financial advisors like these services provided by Early Growth or other similar companies, to ensure they stay within pace once the funding has been acquired.
 Then, when they are closer to enterprise-ready, they can offer their innovative solutions to large companies.

 And here’s the truth of the matter: Over the dozen cities I’ve been to, before and after this experience, I’ve never seen a systematic, programmatic capability offered to startups.
 Ever.
 And now, Cincinnati has it.